Independent Study and Senior Thesis

 Neuroscience majors wishing to pursue independent research, but who do not wish to write an honors thesis, should enroll in Independent Study (NSCI 0500; for non seniors) or Senior Research (NSCI 0700; seniors only) for one or more semesters.
 Students wishing to enroll in NSCI 0500 or NSCI 0700, must have their topic approved in advance by the NSCI faculty member who will advise the project.

 Neuroscience majors wishing to pursue a senior honors thesis should enroll in at least two semesters of independent research; NSCI 0500 (non-seniors) or NSCI 0700 (seniors) for the first term, and NSCI 701 (Senior Thesis) for the final term.
-Neuroscience students follow the thesis process of their thesis advisor's department.
+Unless otherwise noted, Neuroscience students follow the thesis process of their thesis advisor's department.
 Therefore, students interested in pursuing a Neuroscience thesis should consult the details of the thesis process and calendar of due dates in Biology, Psychology, or Philosophy, as appropriate.

 The Neuroscience thesis process culminates in a public presentation of the thesis, a written thesis document, and an oral defense of the thesis document before a committee composed of at least two Neuroscience faculty members.
 In order to be eligible for honors in the Neuroscience major, students must complete a Neuroscience thesis and maintain a minimum GPA of 3.3 in Neuroscience major courses, not including NSCI 0700 and 0701.
 Eligibility does not guarantee honors are granted.
 Honors are determined on the basis of the thesis, presentation and defense.